pepe/specular/README.md

     @page.destroy
   end

-  # any test inside any spec/scenario will execute this hooks
+  # all tests inside task will execute this hooks
 end
 ```